World's longest flight: 5 things we learned

 This is called the NOPAC route.
 It's the preferred route because it's slightly shorter -- thereby saving us time and fuel.

-Passengers on board told us they definitely would choose this ultra-long route between New York (Newark) and Singapore over the alternative -- which is flying from New York to Frankfurt, Germany, and changing planes.
-Singapore Airlines says travelers save 4-6 hours of travel time by taking this new route.
+Passengers on board told us they definitely would choose this ultralong route between New York (Newark) and Singapore over the alternative -- which is flying from New York to Frankfurt, Germany, and changing planes.
+Singapore Airlines says travelers save four to six hours of travel time by taking this new route.

 Unlike the previous route between Newark (EWR) and Singapore (SIN), which was flown with gas-guzzleing four-engined A340-500s, I believe this route will be profitable and is here to stay because this new Airbus A350-900ULR is 25% more fuel efficient then the previous aircraft.

 In fact, we landed with 8 tonnes of fuel left in the airplane fuel tanks, after taking off with 111 tonnes.
 Albeit we did have a nice tailwind pushing us along.
 Flying the opposite direction -- from Newark to Singapore, will burn more fuel.